hitesh1157/hitesh1157.github.io/_posts/2019-08-19-gsoc-2019-work-product.md

 During the final phase, I spent time on writing unit test for each and every component, reducer and action.
 And for the backend, wrote tests for every model, its methods, and views.
 Then, since I already had raised a merge request for adding continuous integration, I used it to add new test scripts on top.
 Then, I spent time on developing new features as described in changes section point 6.

-I would like to thank Joydeep Mukherjee, Siddartha Padhi, Thuvarakan Tharmarajasingam and Bruno Woltzenlogel Paleo for being so nice and helpful.
-I have learnt a lot in the past 3 months and it has been a great experience to be a part of this wonderful community.

 ### Merge Requests